 In North America, it has only been found in ash trees.
 Trees in woodlots as well as landscaped areas are affected.
 Larval galleries have been found in trees or branches measuring as little as 1-inch in diameter.
 All species of North American ash appear to be susceptible.

 In 2002, EAB was thought to occur in six counties in southeastern Michigan: Livingston, Macomb, Monroe, Oakland, Washtenaw and Wayne, and in Essex County Ontario.
 The ability to detect and find EAB has substantially improved since then.
-It is now found in Michigan, Arkansas, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin, Ontario and Quebec, making EAB an international pest problem.
+In addition to Michigan, it is now found in Arkansas, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, West Virginia, Wisconsin, Ontario and Quebec, making EAB an international pest problem.
 Many of these infestations are not new; the ability to find infestations has improved as survey methods improve.
 However, it is important to watch for signs and symptoms of EAB in non-quarantine areas where the beetle may have been accidentally transported in ash firewood.

 The canopy of infested trees begins to thin above infested portions of the trunk and major branches because the borer destroys the water and nutrient conducting tissues under the bark.
 Heavily infested trees exhibit canopy die-back usually starting at the top of the tree.
 One-third to one-half of the branches may die in one year.
 Most of the canopy will be dead within 2 years of when symptoms are first observed.
 Sometimes ash trees push out sprouts from the trunk after the upper portions of the tree dies.
 Although difficult to see, the adult beetles leave a "D"-shaped exit hole in the bark, roughly 1/8 inch in diameter, when they emerge in June.